 About Me

 Hello!
 My name is Anjie Cao (Chinese:曹安洁; Pinyin: cáo ān jié).
-I am a third year Psychology Ph.D student at Stanford working with Mike Frank in the Language and Cognition Lab.
-I am broadly interested in using data-driven approaches to evaluate and understand experimental methods used in psychology research, with a focus on developmental psychology.
+I am a 5th year Psychology Ph.D student at Stanford working with Mike Frank in the Language and Cognition Lab.
+My research focuses on understanding how people decide what to look at and when to stop looking throughout their developmental trajectory.
+Specifically, I study the looking time dynamics in looking time paradigms widely used in developmental psychology.
+I use a combination of computational modeling and behavioral experiment.
+I am also interested in replication science and meta-science.

 For a more complete record of my academic journey, here is my CV.